Square Register Review

 - Modern Design: The fortunate few who have been able to get their hands on Square Register have been very impressed with its interface.
 Reviewers comment on its sleek look and its easy-to-read display for both employees and customers.

-- Feature Rich: Square has never been lacking in its breadth of features.
-Retailers enjoy its inventory and reporting functions along with its simple employee management offerings.
+- Feature-Rich: Square has never been lacking in its breadth of features.
+Retailers enjoy the inventory and reporting functions along with the simple employee management offerings.

 - Low Cost & Simple Pricing: Business owners appreciate how much you get from an affordable package and a few commented on how easy it is to predict your costs.

 - Integrations: Customers like having access to the impressive App Marketplace and appreciated that add-ons were at a minimum.